Couleslaw/Expression-simplification/README.md

 ### Trigonometric simplification

 The variable `pi` is recognized as the mathematical constant $\pi$.
-It knows the following values:
+The program knows the following values:

 - $\sin(k\pi)=0$
 - $\sin(\pi/2+2k\pi)=1$